tombensve/APS/APS-Core/APSConfigServiceProvider/docs/APSConfigService.md

 ### The config annotations

-The full list of attributes for the annotations are:
+The following 3 annotations are available for use on configuration models.

+#### @APSConfigDescription

     @APSConfigDescription(
         version="1.0",